Arithmetic bigness and a uniform Bogomolov-type result: Bigness of the admissible canonical bundle

 We first recall the $\varphi$-invariant of curves over local fields from \cite{Zha3}.
 Let $C$ be a smooth projective curve of genus $g>1$ over a complete field $K$.
 The invariant $\varphi(C)$ is defined as the local intersection number

 As in \cite[Thm 1.3.1]{Zha3}, it has explicit expressions as follows.

 If $K$ is non-archimedean with a discrete valuation, then

 Here the terms in the integration are as in \S\ref{sec graph theory}.
-The invariant $\delta(C)$ is the total length $\ell(\Gamma)$ of the reduction graph $\Gamma$ of $C$ over $K$.
-If $C$ has split semi-stable reduction, $\delta(C)$ is also the total number of nodes on the minimal regular model of $C$ over $O_K$; in general, if $K'$ is a finite extension of $K$ such that $C$ has split semi-stable reduction over $K'$, then $\delta(C)=\delta(C_{K'})/[K':K]$.
+The invariant $\delta(C)$ is the total length $\ell(\Gamma)$ of edges of the reduction graph $\Gamma$ of $C$ over $K$, viewed as a metrized graph as recalled in \S\ref{sec graph theory}.
+If $C$ has split semistable reduction, $\delta(C)$ is also the total number of nodes on the minimal regular model of $C$ over $O_K$; in general, if $K'$ is a finite extension of $K$ such that $C$ has split semistable reduction over $K'$, then $\delta(C)=\delta(C_{K'})/[K':K]$.
 We refer to \cite[Lem 3.5.4]{Zha3} for more details on this expression.

 If $K=\RR$, define $\varphi(C)=\varphi(C_\CC)$.
 If $K=\CC$, the computation of \cite[Prop 2.5.3]{Zha3} gives

 Here $\omega_1,\cdots, \omega_g$ is an orthonormal basis of $\Gamma(C, \Omega_C^1)$ with respect to the inner product